 Given its relatively compact size, Cyprus rewards those with a sense of wanderlust.
 Within an hour or so’s drive you can leave the beach and find yourself exploring a cool mountain monastery or wandering the streets of an ancient Roman city.
 The following itineraries can all be done within a fortnight, giving you a taste of both sides of the island.

-Home to the island’s biggest airport, Larnaka is the inevitable start point for many visitors to Cyprus.
+Home to the island’s biggest airport, Larnaka is the inevitable starting point for many visitors to Cyprus.
 However, its elegant promenade, beautiful Agios Lazaros cathedral, ancient ruins, and a vibrant resort are reason to linger.

 3 The Troodos Mountains